 Brancepeth is the home to Brancepeth Castle and is a place steeped in history.
-The castle probably stands on the site of a manor house owned by the chief of the Anglo Saxon Bulmer family whose last male heir, Bertram Bulmer had a daughter called Emma who married Gilbert De Neuville, a Norman baron who came to England with William the Conqueror.
+The castle probably stands on the site of a manor house owned by the chief of the Anglo-Saxon Bulmer family whose last male heir, Bertram Bulmer had a daughter called Emma.
+She married Gilbert De Neuville, a Norman baron who came to England with William the Conqueror.

 How the Bulmers, who also owned Sheriff Hutton in Yorkshire, managed to hold onto their lands following the Norman Conquest is not known but they must have somehow found favour with the Norman conquerors.

 The De Neuville’s adopted the bull’s head as their emblem as a symbol of their Bulmer blood.
 Their descendants were called the Nevilles, who later also acquired the castle at Raby and became one of the most powerful northern families.
 Brancepeth was a greater military stronghold than Raby and the Nevilles continued to be owners of both castles until the sixteenth century.

 In 1569 Brancepeth was confiscated from the Nevilles by the crown following their involvement in the plot to overthrow Queen Elizabeth I called the Rising of the North.
 The Nevilles had been the chief instigators of this rising which was plotted at Brancepeth and Raby Castle with the support and assistance of the Percys of Alnwick, the powerful family of Northumberland.

 Brancepeth Castle remained in the hands of the Crown for a number of years until King James I gave it to Robert Carr, Earl Of Somerset.
 Later the castle was taken from Carr when he was found guilty of the murder of Sir Thomas Ovebury.
 From Carr, the castle passed to the Newcastle MP, Ralph Cole who also bought Kepier Hospital near Durham.